-Katori is situated in the northeastern part of Chiba Prefecture, and is 15 km northeast of Narita International Airport and 67 km from Tokyo.
+Katori is situated in the northeastern part of Chiba Prefecture and is 15 km northeast of Narita International Airport and 67 km from Tokyo.
 It has a population of about 80,000 and covers an area of 262 km2.
-Located near the Tonegawa River, which has a nostalgic atmosphere unique to riverside regions, Katori is abundant in water and greenery.
-Agriculture is the city’s core industry.
-Katori is also known as where Inoh Tadataka (1745-1818), who created a map of Japan, used to live.
-There still remain many historic sites, as well as elements of traditional culture, in the city, highlighting the rich history of Katori.
+Located near the Tone River, which has a nostalgic atmosphere unique to riverside districts, Katori is abundant in water and greenery.
+With agriculture as its core industry, Katori City is one of the most prominent farming areas in Chiba Prefecture.
+Katori is also well known as the home of Inoh Tadataka (1745-1818), the man who created the first complete map of Japan.
+Additionally, many historic sites, as well as elements of traditional culture, still remain in the city, highlighting the rich history of Katori.

-In 1590, Tokugawa Ieyasu (1542-1616), the lord of Edo (present-day Tokyo), began a public work to prevent the frequenting flooding.
-The project was intended to change the course of the upstream Tonegawa River so that the stream would flow into the sea in Choshi.
-The public work was completed in the mid-Edo Period (1603-1867), 64 years after its start.
+In 1590, Tokugawa Ieyasu (1542-1616), the military ruler of Edo (present-day Tokyo), began a major public works project to prevent the frequent flooding of the Tone River.
+This was accomplished by changing its course so that it would flow into the Pacific Ocean at Choshi, instead of at its original outlet in Tokyo Bay.
+This project was completed in the mid-Edo period (1603-1867), 64 years after its start.

 COPYRIGHT SUIGO-SAWARA TOURIST ASSOCIATION ALL RIGHTS RESERVED.